 Application Procedures

-2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-Applicants should review the individual HRSA Notice of Funding Opportunity issued under this CFDA program for any required proof or certifications which must be submitted prior to or simultaneous with submission of an application package.
+OMB Circular No. A-102 applies to this program.
+OMB Circular No. A-110 applies to this program.
+Applicants should review the individual HRSA funding opportunity announcement issued under this CFDA program for any required proof or certifications which must be submitted prior to or simultaneous with submission of an application package.
 HRSA requires all applicants to apply electronically through Grants.gov.

 Award Procedures